-More than 2.5 million children experience homelessness each year in America.
+More than 2.5 million children experience housing instability each year in America.
 This represents one in every 30 children.
-Children experience homelessness in every city, county, and state in the U.S.—every part of our country.
+This is happening in every city, county, and state in the U.S.—every part of our country.

-Half are under the age of 6 in critical developmental years when the damaging experiences of homelessness - including living for months or years in an emergency shelter - can create changes in their brains and bodies with profound negative consequences for their health and wellbeing.
+Half of the children are under the age of 6 in critical developmental years when damaging experiences - including living for months or years in an emergency shelter - can create changes in their brains and bodies with profound negative consequences for their health and wellbeing.

 Children are resilient and can recover but time is precious.
 Services for children must be provided as soon as families enter emergency housing so that weeks and months necessary for their development are not lost forever.
-Essential services must then follow children into stable, permanent housing.
+Essential services must then follow children into stable, permanent housing in the community.

 To learn more:

 When these experiences put young people on the streets, their health and safety are at risk.
-Racial and ethic minorities or youth who identify as LBGTQ are overrepresented among young people who experience homelessness - and there are fewer programs to help them.
+Racial and ethic minorities or youth who identify as LBGTQ are at higher risk for housing instability - and there are fewer programs to help them.